 Too Many Plugins: Overusing or using outdated plugins can also contribute to slower website speed.

-Not Using Caching: Failure to utilize caching mechanisms can lead to slower load times as browsers need to reload entire web pages.
+Not Using Caching: Failure to use caching mechanisms can lead to slower load times as browsers need to reload entire web pages.

 How to Fix